Do you know a Highline College alumnus who is making an impact in their community?

-Nominations are now open for the 2018 Distinguished Alumnus Award, an award generally given annually by Highline College.
-The award honors former Highline students who have made notable achievements in their profession or community.
+Nominations are now open for the 2020 Distinguished Alumnus Award, an annual award that honors former Highline students who have made notable achievements in their profession or society.

-Other past recipients include Sandra Cravens Robinson, nurse and Army veteran, and Ezra Teshome, businessman and global humanitarian.
+Other past recipients include Sandra Cravens Robinson, nurse and Army veteran, Ezra Teshome, businessman and global humanitarian; Dr. Gene Sharratt, former executive director of the Washington Student Achievement Council; and Dr. Linda Petter, family practitioner and published author.

 Nominations may be submitted by faculty, staff, students, alumni and friends of Highline.